soons1/tp/docs/UserGuide.md

 #### 3.1.5 Listing all persons : `list`

-Shows a list of all persons in Elder Scrolls.
+Shows a list of all persons and logs in Elder Scrolls.

 Format: `list`

-* Persons are listed in the order they were added, from earliest to latest.
+* Persons and Logs are listed separately, and in the order they were added, from earliest to latest.
 * The list command is commonly used with the `find` command to reset the view after a search.

 [//]: # (Page Break:)